Magnetic moment

 In electromagnetism, the magnetic moment or magnetic dipole moment is a vector quantity which characterizes the strength and orientation of a magnet or other object or system that exerts a magnetic field.
 The magnetic dipole moment of an object determines the magnitude of torque the object experiences in a given magnetic field.
 When the same magnetic field is applied, objects with larger magnetic moments experience larger torques.
 The strength (and direction) of this torque depends not only on the magnitude of the magnetic moment but also on its orientation relative to the direction of the magnetic field.
 Its direction points from the south pole to the north pole of the magnet (i.e., inside the magnet).

 The magnetic moment also expresses the magnetic force effect of a magnet.
 The magnetic field of a magnetic dipole is proportional to its magnetic dipole moment.
 The dipole component of an object's magnetic field is symmetric about the direction of its magnetic dipole moment, and decreases as the inverse cube of the distance from the object.

 Example magnetic moments for subatomic particles include electron magnetic moment, nuclear magnetic moment, and nucleon magnetic moment.

 Definition, units, and measurement

 Definition

-The magnetic moment can be defined as a vector (really pseudovector) relating the aligning torque on the object from an externally applied magnetic field to the field vector itself.
+The magnetic moment can be defined as a vector relating the aligning torque on the object from an externally applied magnetic field to the field vector itself.
 The relationship is given by: